kirwa-KO/SALAMO_3ALIKOM/README.md

-Thala tester made by Kirwa for 1337 students
+Thala tester made by Kirwa for 1337 students especially for exam rank 02

 1-> clone the rep